-While M and I were in Malaysia earlier this month, we did not have much time to visit the area as our schedules were full with the event for which we were there visiting.
+While I was in Malaysia earlier this month, I did not have much time to visit the area as my schedule was full with the event for which we were there visiting.
 We had one afternoon where we had the opportunity to drive into Kuala Lumpur from Putrajaya, and after visiting the city, we decided to take a twenty-minute taxi ride to a site I had hoped to visit while we were there.
 And thus began our adventure to the Batu Caves.

 The Batu Caves are a series of caves and Hindu temples dedicated to Lord Murugan, the Hindu god of war, wisdom, victory and love.
 It’s said that if a husband carries his wife up the stairs to the temple, they will have a blessed marriage and although we didn’t see any newlyweds making the journey, we did see numerous visitors carrying heavy items, small children and pots up the stairs barefoot while evading monkeys, banana peels and distracted tourists.
 Many of them also made the trip barefoot!